 About the Ballard Farm, Jersey Cows and Their Milk

 That's not to say the Ballard's avoid technology.
-The family has focused on energy efficiency as a way to improve financial security, environmental impact and quality of life at their dairy.
-Through their efforts, the Ballard's reduced the carbon and water footprint of their dairy while saving money.
+The family has focused on energy efficiency as a way to improve financial security, environmental impact and quality of life at the cheese plant.
+The Ballard's reduced the carbon and water footprint of their operation while saving money.
 You can read about their efforts in a story at the World Wildlife Foundation and view a video here.

 The Ballard's set a goal to reduce their overhead by 10 percent and eliminate propane use.
 An energy audit and a team of energy management experts helped them design and implement a comprehensive plan to achieve their goals.
 Engineers, contractors, dairy associations, financial institutions, energy providers and the USDA combined their expertise to help the Ballard's design their custom efficiency project.

 Together, they identified multiple energy improvements and four primary areas of savings:

 - using solar thermal power for the hot water system

 Because of their commitment, detailed plan and conviction, the Ballards achieved their goals, saving $23,000 annually and reducing the dairy’s carbon footprint by 121,500 pounds per year.
 They also decreased the dairy’s water footprint by 365,000 gallons annually.
 The Ballards believe that every farm has some aspect of energy management that can be improved, and with proper direction and support all dairies can improve their environmental impact and bottom line.